Social Security Benefits Denied?

 Step 2 is designed to weed out cases that involve no medically determinable impairment or a slight impairment that imposes only minor limitations on the ability to work.
 Most Social Security applicants meet test two.

 Does your medical condition meet the criteria in the Listing of Impairments?

 At Step 3, the Social Security Administration refers to a Listing of Impairments which has been created for most physical and mental conditions.
 Each condition has a detailed list of medical signs, findings, symptoms, and functional limitations resulting from those symptoms.
 If the medical records show that your condition meets or is equal to a condition listed in the Social Security Administration’s Listing of Impairments, you will be found disabled based on the medical evidence alone without consideration of your age, education, or work history.
-Unfortunately, the Listings are very narrowly defined and thus, most cases do not meet a Listing.
-At The Law Offices of JJ Talbott, we review the medical records to determine whether they show the necessary criteria to meet a listing and if necessary contact your physician for additional documentation to support your claim.
+Unfortunately, the Listings are very narrowly defined, and thus, most cases do not meet a Listing.
+At the Law Office of Talbott, Lampert, and Stoner, P.A., we review the medical records to determine whether they show the necessary criteria to meet a listing and if necessary contact your physician for additional documentation to support your claim.
 If disability cannot be determined at Step 3, the decision process proceeds to Step 4.

 Can you return to your past relevant work activity?

 At Step 4, the question is whether you can return to the lightest job you actually performed in the last 15 years.
 Social Security consulting physicians normally review the medical records and render an opinion regarding your capacity to perform work activity.
 The consultants generally find that the claimant is capable of performing light-duty work activity.
 In most cases, this results in a denial of the claim.
 The opinion of your treating physician regarding your functional capacity and his willingness to complete functional capacity forms are crucial to winning at this stage.